Schedule of Classes

 Prerequisite: ACM 610.
 Serve as a contract manager and apply legal, administrative, and ethical requirements and principles to procurement and contract management.
 Explore a broad array of legal issues applicable to acquisition as well as the Federal Acquisition Regulation and the American Bar Association model procurement code for state and local government.

-Faculty: van Horne, Jon W Syllabus Course Materials
+Faculty: Fallon, John W Syllabus Course Materials

 Top of Page